 - A corporation is a distinct legal entity where owners have legal liability up to the limit of their investment.
 Debts and profits are shared among shareholders.
 Incorporating can be complicated so legal and accounting assistance is recommended.

 How to Choose your Business Name?

-You want to select a business name that identifies the product/service you are providing, is easy to pronounce and does not sound too closely to that of competitor brands.
+You want to select a business name that identifies the product/service you are providing, is easy to pronounce, and does not sound too close to that of competitor brands.
 You also want to ensure that you can legally use the name.

 Register Your Business

-You will want to register your business with federal, provincial and municipal authorities as and depending on your business.
+You will want to register your business with federal, provincial, and municipal authorities and depending on your business.
 To find out more about business registration go to the Business Registration and Licencing page on our municipal website.